Exams: Celebrate Sustainably

 We want you to celebrate after your exams, and there are lots of ways you can choose to do so without impacting our environment or local community.

-Celebrate your achievements responsibly, just as many students did last year, by avoiding ‘trashing’.
+Celebrate your achievements responsibly, just as many students have chosen to do so in recent years, by avoiding ‘trashing’.
 It’s not an Oxford tradition, it’s anti-social behaviour, and whatever you use, it still needs clearing up.

 Littering as a result of ‘trashing’ is illegal, and if you throw, pour or spray substances after your exams, you are liable to a £150 fine, which will be strictly enforced, as a breach of the University’s Code of Discipline.

-Please be considerate to other students still taking their exams by celebrating in ways that won’t disturb other students still taking them or our wider University and city communities
+Please be considerate to other students still taking their exams by celebrating in ways that won’t disturb them, or our wider University and city communities.
+Please keep all noise to an absolute minimum when leaving your exam, do not congregate around exam venues, or noisily greet finalists.
+Read how you can be considerate and respectful to other students this exam season

 You will damage the environment